MarcelCerdan/avaj_launcher/README.md

 # Avaj-Launcher ✈️☁️

-**Avaj-Launcher** is the first project in the Java branch at École 42.
+**Avaj-Launcher** is the first project in the Java branch at 42 School.
 It is a flight simulation system based on a weather notification engine, specifically designed to introduce **Object-Oriented Programming (OOP)** and the implementation of specific **Design Patterns**.

 ## 📌 Project Overview